About 10% of our body heat is lost through our heads, so it makes sense to cover our heads when heading out into icy

 - Not as Durable

 The Giro Chronicle is still one of the best value helmets I have come across.
 For its very reasonable price, you get a professional helmet, designed with very deep rear coverage and MIPS.
 Both of which are essential protection for winter biking.
 The rear coverage prevents hard hits to the back of the head from harming your skull, while the MIPS slip-plane reduces energy transferred to your head in an angular crash.

 The Chronicle is also incredibly comfortable.
-From the moment you place the bike helmet on your head, you can feel the plush cushioning cradle your head, and the Roc Loc fitting system ensures a perfect fit and prevents any movement of the helmet on your head.
-The ventilation of the A1 is a little limited, so it is ideal for retaining a little extra heat while riding, keeping your head just a bit warmer.
+From the moment you place the bike helmet on your head, you can feel the plush cushioning cradle your head.
+Additionally, the Roc Loc fitting system ensures a perfect fit and prevents any movement of the helmet on your head.
+The ventilation of the A1 is a little limited, so it is ideal for retaining a little extra heat while riding, keeping your head just that bit warmer.

 Unlike the Troy Lee Designs A1, the outer layer of the Chronicle doesn’t fully wrap around the EPS foam layer.
 This leaves the base of the helmet that isn’t covered exposed to the elements, decreasing the durability of the helmet.